-We anticipate hosting students for Spring, Summer and Fall of 2017.
+We anticipate hosting students for Fall of 2017, Spring, Summer and Fall 2018.

 The Child Life clinical internship Program at Johns Hopkins All Children's Hospital is accredited by the Association of Child Life Professionals (ACLP).
-The program is designed for undergraduate students at the end of their academic program, but graduate students are also welcome to further develop their clinical skills in this dynamic program.
+The program is designed for both undergraduate students at the end of their academic program and graduate students to further develop their clinical skills in this dynamic program.
 Child life internships provide clinical development through a systematic learning experience centered on Child Life competencies.

 - Each 600-hour internship is structured as 40 hours per week for 15 weeks, which includes an orientation week.